 PSP operates on a modified quarter calendar.
-We have a Fall Term (typically from September 15 until December 15), a Winter Term (typically from January 15 until April 15), a Spring Term (typically from April 15 until June 15), and a Summer Term (typically from July 15 until September 15).
+We have a First Term(typically from September 15 until December 15), a Second Term (typically from January 15 until April 15), a Third Term (typically from April 15 until June 15), and a Fourth Term (typically from July 15 until September 15).

+Students entering PSP will typically join at the start of a specific quarter.
 Students may enter into individualized programs at any point.
-Students entering cohort groups will typically join at the start of a specific quarter.